 What sort of budget do you have for each location on Breaking Bad?
 Is this normal for a TV series to have this kind of budget for locations – or is it more because of the type of show BB is – it’s all about the atmosphere and locations?

 The budget is done by the Location Manager and it differs from episode to episode.
-It reflects not only what we are paying for the actual locations, but also parking, security, gratuities, police support etc. I can’t specifically tell you how much we pay for locations, but in my opinion, Breaking Bad tends to be very reasonable.
+It reflects not only what we are paying for the actual locations, but also parking, security, gratuities, police support, etc. I can’t specifically tell you how much we pay for locations, but in my opinion, Breaking Bad tends to be very reasonable.
 A film crew coming to your property can be an ordeal, so we always try to make it worth their while… within reason.

-What sort of problems do you run in to working on Breaking Bad, this is where you tell us some sort of crazy inside story?
+What sort of problems do you run into working on Breaking Bad, this is where you tell us some sort of crazy inside story?

 Typically my problems as a location scout go something like this:

 In episode 5 of season 5 (or 505), we needed what was described as an “Abandoned Warehouse.”
-They writers made note that it should look “creepy,” and the scene took place in Houston so it couldn’t look too “New Mexican.”
-Then I have chat with the Production Designer to see what his thoughts are, usually regarding to the look and size of the warehouse we’re looking for.
+The writers made note that it should look “creepy,” and the scene took place in Houston so it couldn’t look too “New Mexican.”
+Then I have to chat with the Production Designer to see what his thoughts are, usually regarding the look and size of the warehouse we’re looking for.
 Then I’m off to see what I can find.

 For an “Abandoned Warehouse” I would drive around certain parts of town where there might be a lot of closed industrial factories, I call some commercial realtors to see if they any ideas, and I crawl under a lot of fences to get peeks inside windows.

 I brought them back photos of at least 8 different places, but I already knew which was the perfect one.
 It was a place I found in Season 4 when I was searching for a space to build a “Mexican Super Lab” in.
 It was the first place that I showed to the director and the producers.
 Then I got back a note that said something like “Abandoned doesn’t mean empty.”